Charles Henry Thompson: The Journal of Negro Education

-Sweatt Case
+Sweatt v.
+Painter case

 At the start of the school year in 1944 there was a surge of African Americans applying for post-secondary schooling but due to a lack of resources, space and staff it was not possible to admit all these students.
-This sparked debate amongst many people of colour as they wanted to be able to attend higher schooling at universities that were at the time only for White Americans.
-This came to the attention of Thompson, which he then wrote an article about in The Journal for Negro Education about the failure of the government to follow through with the Gaines decision that stated that segregated schools should have equal access and resources.
-An important case that occurred during Charles Thompson’s time was The Sweatt v.
-Painter case.
-Thompson was asked by Marshall to be an expert witness in this case.
-This was a case about the issue of a student named Bill Sweatt that wanted to attend a law school that was only for White Americans so he set out to court to argue that he should be allowed to attend.
+This sparked debate among many people of color as they wanted to be able to attend higher schooling at universities that were at the time only for White Americans.
+When this came to the attention of Thompson, he wrote an article in The Journal for Negro Education about the failure of the government to follow through with the Gaines decision that stated that segregated schools should have equal access and resources.
+An important case that occurred during Thompson's time was Sweatt v.
+Painter, for which Thompson was asked by Marshall to be an expert witness.
+This was a case about the issue of a student named Bill Sweatt who wanted to attend a law school that was only for White Americans, so he went to court to argue that he should be allowed to attend.
 Thompson played a role in contributing to Sweatt’s case by providing information about the issues with segregation in education.
 He spent weeks preparing to testify for the case as well as touring the University of Texas to understand how the environment is.
-He compared the difference in resources and opportunities for African Americans vs. White Americans in Texas schools to show the discrimination that African Americans suffered from.
+He compared the difference in resources and opportunities for African Americans vs. White Americans in Texas schools to show the discrimination that African Americans suffered.
 Not everyone agreed with Thompson’s views and it was argued that his testimony was irrelevant so it no longer was a part of the record.
 However, his role in the case brought an important aforementioned perspective in the discrimination against African Americans in education.